Ah-Kin/finalProject/README.md

 Restaurant Menu Project
 Using all the knowledge from the Nano degree to fabricate a flask app using python

-Requirments
-Vagrant
-VM

 Using Git Bash:
-$ vagrant up
+1. $ vagrant up
-$ vagrant ssh
+2. $ vagrant ssh
-$ cd /vagrant/
+3. $ cd /vagrant/
   #Setting up the Database
-$ python database_setup.py
+4. $ python database_setup.py
   #This will initialize the database and create a database_setup.db
   #to populate the database
-$ python lotsofmenus.py
+5. $ python lotsofmenus.py

 Usage